This post may contain affiliate links. Please read my Privacy Policy for details.

 Limoncello Sorbet Spritz - In a glass, pour limoncello (2oz), soda water (2oz), a scoup of lemon sorbet.
 Pour processco (4oz) or a procescco alternative on top.

-Mocktail or Virgin Spritz - If making a mocktail, substitute with an alcohol-free version, or you can make a homemade version.
+Mocktail or Virgin Spritz - If making a mocktail, substitute with an alcohol-free version or make a homemade version.
 Please note that fresh lemon juice can be added for a twist but is not a mocktail substitution.

 Limoncello Gin Cocktail - If you prefer this drink with gin instead of prosecco, make it in a 1:1:4 ratio.
 1 part limoncello, 1 part gin, 4 parts club soda.
 Garnish as desired.